joejb/AWS-S3-IAM-Elixir-Phoenix/Step 2.md

 S3 Dashboard

-Click on the “Create Bucket” button just below the search bar.
+Click on the "Create Bucket" button just below the search bar.
 You will then be asked to create some details about the bucket you want to create.
-Enter a bucket name and select a region that you want the bucket to apply to and then click “Create”.
+Enter a bucket name and select a region that you want the bucket to apply to and then click "Create".

 S3 Create bucket